Extract from Tips for Designing Templates documentation by PrintUI.

 - Non-Printing Foreground and Non-Printing Background layers can be used to add reference guides or instructive notes.
 They appear to the user in the editor but are not present in the final output.
 They are called Foreground No Print and Background No Print in InDesign’s Layers panel.

 - An Imposition layer is used when creating a special template that is used to place several other templates on a single page.
 For example, you may want to print many business cards on a large sheet of paper.
-Please see the separate Imposing Documents Using PrintUI documentation for more details.
+Please see the separate Imposing Documents Using PrintUI documentation from the PrintUI Developer portal for more details.

 - An HTML layer is used when creating templates that will be output as HTML files for the web.
-Please see the separate Tips for Designing Templates for HTML documentation for more details.
+Please see the separate Tips for Designing Templates for HTML documentation from the PrintUI Developer portal for more details.
 Note that this option is tied to an optional W2P feature add-on and not included by default.

 Layers with other names are considered to be editable layers.
 You may add as many as you need and arrange them anyway you like.
 For best results the Background layers should always be at the bottom of the InDesign Layers panel, and the Foreground layers should be at the top.